tandasat/cs_driver/README.md

 *Do not apply this procedure to your production project.*

-Currently, the skipdata test called "Arm - Skip data with callback" causes a bug check.
+Currently, the skipdata test called "Arm - Skip data with callback" causes a bug check on 32bit systems.
 While a reason is unknown and being investigated, it seems to be buffer overflow or memory corruption.
-While I have not seen any issues by using x86 related features from a driver, this procedure should not be applied until a cause and a scope of this issue are identified.
+While I have not seen any issues by using x86_64 related features from a driver, this procedure should not be applied until a cause and a scope of this issue are identified.

 Supported Platforms